I’m going to let you into a little secret, ok? Lagunas de Chacahua, Oaxaca. That’s it, that’s the secret.

 Chacahua Cabanas

-Cabanas are the main form of accommodation in Chacahua Oaxaca Mexico.
+Cabanas are the main form of accommodation in Laguna de Chacahua Oaxaca Mexico.
 And, there’s plenty along the beachfront and slightly set back from it too.
-Some of these appear on Google Maps and some do not.
+My top options are:

-- Porã Chacahua.
-Ok, while the accommodation is technically yurts and tents, I’ve included it in this section as it is fancy.
-With a perfect location right on Chacahua Playa and a 30-minute walk from the main area of the town, you get to relax in paradise and isolation but still not too far from everything.
-There’s even a shared kitchen to boot.
+• UNIQUE STAY: Porã Chacahua.
+Ok, the accommodation is technically yurts and tents.
+But it’s fancy yurts and tents with a perfect location right on Chacahua Playa.
+Although this does mean shared bathrooms and it’s also a 30-minute walk from the main area of the town.
+But, you get to relax in paradise and isolation.
+And there’s even a shared kitchen to boot.

-- Cabañas Alta Mar.
+• BEST VALUE: Cabañas Alta Mar.
 Another beachfront property that offers 24-hour service with double and family rooms.
-Though claiming to be a 5-star hotel, I would dial your expectations back slightly.
-But, nevertheless, the cabanas are stunning, highly rated and not to be missed.
-Rooms come with fans and private bathrooms as well as a hammock for the ultimate relaxing day.
+Though it claims to be a 5-star hotel, I would dial your expectations back slightly.
+But, nevertheless, the cabanas are beautiful, highly rated and not to be missed.
+Rooms come with fans and private bathrooms as well as a hammock.
+And there’s a shared area with hammocks and sunbeds for the ultimate relaxing day!

-- Hotel Sanmara.
-Isla Chacahua’s first hotel and first with a pool!
-Things are certainly changing in this remote beach town.
-No longer do you have to brave the fierce waves to cool down in the ocean, instead enjoy the 3rd-floor pool.
-The rooms even have air conditioning, this is unheard of in Laguna Chacahua!
-If you’re looking for luxury, this is the place for you.
+• BEST FACILITIES: Hotel Sanmara.
+Isla Chacahua’s first hotel, first with a pool and definitely the fanciest!
+Enjoy the 3rd-floor pool with views over the beach and sea.
+The rooms even have air conditioning, which is rare in Laguna Chacahua!
+If you’re looking to treat yourself, this is the place for you.

 Chacahua Hostel

-Sadly, there aren’t any Chacahua hostels in the typical sense of dorms, private rooms and shared living spaces.
+Sadly, there isn’t yet a Chacahua hostel in the typical sense of dorms, private rooms and shared living spaces.

 But given the island’s popularity with backpackers, whoever opens the first Chacahua hostel is for sure going to get plenty of guests!